deconst/preparer-jekyll/README.md

  * `CONTENT_STORE_APIKEY` must be a valid API key issued by the content service.
 See [the content service documentation](https://github.com/deconst/content-service#post-keysnamedname) for instructions on generating an API key.
  * `CONTENT_ID_BASE` must be set to a prefix that's unique among the content repositories associated with the target deconst instance.
 Our convention is to use the base URL of the GitHub repository.
  * `TRAVIS_PULL_REQUEST` must be set to `"false"`.
 Travis automatically sets this value for your build environment on the primary branch of your repository.

+## Markdown integration

+The Deconst layout key for any Jekyll page can be controlled explicitly by setting the `deconst_layout` attribute in its frontmatter.
+If `deconst_layout` is not present, the page's Jekyll
+`layout` name will be used.

+Other frontmatter keys that have special meaning to Deconst include:

+ * `title`
+ * `categories`
+ * `tags`
+ * `author`
+ * `bio`
+ * `date`
+ * `disqus`.
+If present, this must be a dictionary containing `short_name` or `mode` subattributes:
+   * `short_name` will be used as the Disqus "short name", used to identify the associated Disqus account.
+   * `mode` must be either `count` or `embed`.
+If unspecified,

+All of these keys are optional.
+If present, each will be included within the metadata envelope generated for that page, and will be made available to the Handlebars templates in the control repository for rendering.

+`disqus_short_name` and `disqus_default_mode` may also be specified globally in the Jekyll site's `_config.yml` file.
+If so, Disqus attributes will be included in *all* metadata envelopes generated from this content repository. `disqus` settings present in a specific page will override the site-global settings for that page.